nilsmehlhorn/blog/posts/angular-upload-progress/index.md

 <input hidden type="file" #fileInput (change)="onFileInput(fileInput.files)" />
 ```

 Again, I'm using the template reference variable to forward the click for the button to the input element.
-Since the file is available from the component instance once selected, we can also use it's name as the button text.
+Since the file is available from the component instance once selected, we can also use its name as the button text.

 ## Uploading Files with HttpClient